-ASEP Report Only Accountability Indicator 4b: Quality of Field Supervision Description The percent of candidates who report, on average, that elements of quality field supervision were provided frequently or almost always 17 based on relevant items from the Exit Survey.
-Minimum performance standard 85% (report only) Calculation Using data collected from Exit Surveys required as part of the application for a standard certificate during the reporting period, calculate the scores for candidates who completed the Exit Survey.
+ASEP Accountability y Indicator 4b: Quality of Field Supervision Description The percent of candidates who report, on average, that elements of quality field supervision were provided frequently or almost always 16 based on relevant items from the Exit Survey.
+Minimum performance standard Performance standard to be determined.
+(Used for reporting only in 2014-2015 and 2015-2016.)
+Calculation Using data collected from Exit Surveys required as part of the application for a standard certificate during the reporting period, calculate the scores for candidates who completed the Exit Survey.
 Count the number of candidates whose scores were within acceptable values.
-Divide this number by the total number of candidates for whom Exit Survey results are available.
+17 Divide this number by the total number of candidates for whom Exit Survey results are available.
 Round to the nearest whole number.
-Population All candidates who completed clinical teaching or an internship, applied for a standard certificate, and completed the Exit Survey during the reporting period.
-Exclusion rules Excluded candidates are those who did not complete an Exit Survey during the reporting period and those classified as completers in an academic year prior to the current reporting period.
+Population All candidates who completed an internship, applied for a standard certificate, and completed the Exit Survey during the reporting period.
+Exclusion rules Excluded candidates are those who did not complete an Exit Survey during the reporting period and those who completed a clinical teaching experience, and those classified as completers in an academic year prior to the current reporting period.
 Acceptable values Positive whole numbers from 0 to 100.
 Methodological considerations Results must be disaggregated by race, gender, and ethnicity.
 Small group exception applies.
 Example calculation An EPP has 21 candidates with the following scores on the quality of field observations section of the Exit Survey (11 items, 44 possible points): 12, 14, 22, 18, 26, 16, 30, 20, 21, 20, 18, 16, 19, 15, 17, 20, 25, 20, 19, 18, 14.
 With acceptable scores ranging from 11 to 22 (50% of possible points), 18 of the 21 scores meet the criterion for quality field supervision.
 The calculation is as follows: $18/21 = .8571$, $.8571 \times 100 = 85.71\%$, which rounds to 86%.